 After retiring from the Army in 2011, he was an original Partner at McChrystal Group, helped create a highly successful leadership consulting company and led their engagements with a number of technology focused Fortune 500 companies.
 In 2013 he became the Chief Executive Officer of ACADEMI and over three years through a combination of organic growth and acquisitions built Constellis Group, a global leader in security and training with over 10,000 employees in 30 countries.
 During his tenure Constellis tripled in revenue to over \$1 billion annually and saw a fivefold increase in EBITDA.
-Since January 2016, he has been the founder and Chief Executive Officer of Nixon Six Solutions, a consulting firm focusing on growth and market entry strategy, leadership, and mergers & acquisitions.
+Mr. Nixon is founder and Chief Executive Officer of Nixon Six Solutions from January 2016 until present, a consulting firm focusing on growth and market entry strategy, leadership, and mergers & acquisitions.
 He is on a number of government and technology boards and is also a frequent speaker on geopolitics, leadership, and veterans' challenges.